Skip to content

 “Netscape Communications” was one of the largest software companies in the Internet sector in the mid-1990s.
 Netscape gained popularity with its Internet browser, the “Netscape Navigator.”
 Until 1996, it was the most popular browser on Windows PCs and Macs worldwide.
 For Internet users back then, it was usually their first contact with the World Wide Web.
 It’s hard to imagine today, but you had to pay to use the Internet browser back then.
 The first version cost $39.

-The top spot among browsers—due to lack of competition—didn’t last long.
+The top spot among browsers–due to lack of competition–didn’t last long.
 In the so-called browser war, the “Netscape Navigator” had to almost completely yield to Microsoft’s new “Internet Explorer” in just two years.
-It came free with every Windows PC and not only ended Netscape’s browser dominance but also heralded the downfall of the entire company.
-The last version was released in 2008, ten years after Netscape had practically disappeared from the scene.
+This came free with every Windows PC and not only ended Netscape’s browser dominance but also heralded the downfall of the entire company.
+The last version appeared in 2008, ten years after Netscape had practically vanished from the scene.

 However, the spirit lives on to this day.
 Based on the code, “Mozilla” was founded, marking a return to the browser business.